 What is ResearchSpace?

-ResearchSpace (RS) is an Andrew W. Mellon Foundation funded project aimed at supporting collaborative internet research, information sharing and web applications for the cultural heritage scholarly community.
+ResearchSpace (RS) is an Andrew W. Mellon Foundation funded project aimed at developing an open source platform to support collaborative internet research and information sharing with Web-based applications for the cultural heritage scholarly community.
 The ResearchSpace environment intends to provide following integrated elements;

 One of the first datasets to be made available in RS for annotation and other research activity will be the British Museum's collection data (currently 2 million objects).